 Another way to bump up the veggies in this pasta salad recipe is by adding veggies to the pesto!

-I have a super popular and wildly delicious Avocado Spinach Pesto recipe that would be a dreamy way to add more veggies.
-Or you could make the one below!
+I have two super popular and wildly delicious pesto recipes: Avocado Pesto and 5-Minute Spinach Pesto that are both delicious and a perfect way to add more veggies to this pasta salad recipe!

 Other delicious salad recipes to keep you veggie-loaded this summer